Skip to Content

 New pension rules: questions and answers

-• Insurers and premium pension institutions (PPIs) administer pension plans for approximately 1.3 million employees of approximately 50,000 companies.
-Most of these schemes are so-called defined contribution schemes, in which investments are made collectively and risks are shared jointly.
-In addition, the pension result depends on the contribution paid in and the investment results achieved.
+• Insurers and premium pension institutions (PPIs) administer pension schemes for approximately 1.5 million employees of approximately 65,000 companies.
+Most of these schemes are so-called defined contribution schemes, in which collective investments are made and risks are shared jointly.
+The pension result depends on the contribution paid and the investment results achieved.
 Not only insurers and PPIs have such a scheme, many company pension funds also have such a contribution scheme for their staff.
-Insurers also carry out contracts that provide firm guarantees for the pension, so-called 'Defined benefit' schemes.
+Insurers also implement contracts that provide hard guarantees for the pension, so-called 'Defined benefit' schemes.
+However, the new pension rules mean that from 1 January 2028, all pension accrual must take place in a defined contribution scheme.
+From that moment on, accruing pension in 'Defined benefit' schemes will no longer be possible.

-• The Dutch Association of Insurers is a strong supporter of modernising the pension system for all parties involved.
-For years, the Association has been advocating for a system that is simple, personal and flexible, explainable and shows solidarity and honesty about the degree of certainty.
-It also needs to be more in line with our labour market.
-The new agreements made by the social partners contribute to this.
+• The Dutch Association of Insurers is very much in favour of modernising the pension system for all parties involved.
+For years, the Association has been arguing for a system that is simple, personal and flexible, explainable and solidary and honest about the degree of certainty.
+It must also be better suited to our labour market.
+The new pension rules contribute to this.
 Pensions are becoming more transparent and personal, and pension schemes are more in line with developments in society and the labour market.

-• The new contract is more honest about the level of security offered.
-It is now also being made clearer to pension funds that the amount of the pension depends on the contribution and the investment results achieved.
-Participants will have more insight into the contributions they are paying and their personal pension assets.
-The abolition of the so-called average system has already been welcomed by the Association as a step in the right direction.
-The main disadvantage of the average system is that young people indirectly subsidise older participants, unless they remain employed by the same employer or sector for the rest of their lives.
-This system does not fit in well with the current labour market, where more people change jobs.
+• The new contract is fairer about the degree of certainty that is offered.
+Now it is also made clearer for funds that the amount of the pension depends on the contribution and the investment results achieved.
+Participants will gain more insight into what contribution is being paid in and what their personal pension assets are.
+The Abolition of the so-called average system has already been welcomed by the Association as a step in the right direction.
+The biggest disadvantage of the average system is that young people indirectly subsidise older participants, unless they remain employed by the same employer or sector for their entire lives.
+That system does not fit well with the current labour market where jobs are changed more often.

 Background to new pension rules

 Demographic developments, a changing labour market, economic dynamics and changing customer needs make it necessary to adapt the pension system.
-The transition to a system of clear, personal pension assets with risk-sharing solves a large number of bottlenecks.
+The transition to a system with clear, personal pension assets with risk sharing solves a large number of bottlenecks.

-The pension schemes will become more understandable for the participant, easier to take into account when changing jobs, more resistant to the dynamics of the labour market and offer a basis for more customisation and choices in the future.
+The pension schemes will be more understandable for the participant, easier to include in the event of a job change, more resistant to the dynamics of the labour market and offer a basis for more customisation and choices in the future.

 Collective organisation of existing solidarity

-In a risk-sharing personal pension asset, existing solidary components (such as incapacity for work, premature death or long life) can be well organised collectively.
-In addition, pension administrators will invest for the entire portfolio, leading to diversification, scale and cost advantages.
-In addition, in the case of personal pension assets, the employer and employees can continue to make agreements about the pension scheme and they can choose within a company which pension provider (general pension fund, premium pension institution, pension fund or insurer) provides the best performance at the lowest costs.
+In a personal pension capital with risk sharing, existing solidarity-based components (such as disability, premature death or longevity) can be organised well collectively.
+In addition, pension providers will invest for the entire portfolio, leading to diversification, scale and cost advantages.
+In addition, in the case of personal pension assets, the employer and employees can continue to make agreements about the pension scheme and they can choose within a company which pension provider (general pension fund, premium pension institution, pension fund or insurer) provides the best performance at the lowest cost.

 Comparable welfare gains

-Comparable welfare gains can be realised in a personal pension asset as in other types of contract, if the same assumptions are applied.
-Furthermore, the added value of intergenerational risk-sharing needs to be nuanced.
-In many cases, the welfare effects of pensions that are in line with the personal preferences and circumstances of the individual and of wise choices appear to be greater than those of risk-sharing.
+Similar welfare gains can be achieved in a personal pension capital as in other forms of contract, if the same assumptions are used.
+Furthermore, the added value of intergenerational risk sharing needs to be nuanced.
+The welfare effects of pensions that are in line with the personal preferences and circumstances of the individual and of wise choices appear to be greater in many cases than those of risk sharing.

-Finally, it is crucial that the transition to a new pension system does not result in any further austerity of the fiscal framework.
-This would be a bad start to an already difficult reform and could seriously undermine support for reforms.
+Finally, it is crucial that the transition to a new pension system does not result in any further austerity of the tax framework.
+This would be a bad start to an already difficult reform and could seriously erode support for reforms.

-Read the Association's position paper on the future of the Dutch pension system.
+Read the position paper of the Association on the future of the Dutch pension system.

 Keeping up with the times